Jazzy After Midnight

 Monday - Saturday: 12N - 6PM

 Originally from Seattle, Karen’s radio career began in the mid-80’s, after graduating from Los Angeles Broadcasters (The LAB) in Hollywood, California.
-Immediately upon completion of broadcasting school, she left Southern California to join her husband, Jim, who had found employment in Petaluma 10 months earlier.
-Karen was hired by local station KVRE and has since been on the air at numerous stations in San Francisco and north of the Golden Gate.
+Immediately upon completion of broadcasting school, she left Southern California to join Jim, who had found employment in Petaluma 10 months earlier.
+Karen was hired by local station KVRE and has been on the air at numerous stations in San Francisco and north of the Golden Gate.

 Dave Koz